t0mg/wordclock/software/UsersManual.md

 __Note:__ This is an experimental feature.
 Parameters might change.

-This feature scrolls a text on the display (only ASCII characters are supported) then goes back to displaying the time.
+This feature scrolls a text on the display (only ASCII characters are supported) then goes back to displaying the time ([demo video](https://www.youtube.com/watch?v=WIv3Row_7ro)).
 It accepts a string of any length between 1 and 200 characters.

 It can be used from the [API](#api-1) and from [MQTT](#mqtt-client).
 Both options support the same parameters.